driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 Another Grafana Labs product.
 Let's let Copilot explain it:
 > Mimir is a horizontally scalable, highly available, multi-tenant, long-term storage for Prometheus metrics.
 It is the successor of Cortex and is designed to handle large amounts of metrics data.

-I would call it a distributed Prometheus with long term storage (in s3 for example).
+I would call it a distributed Prometheus with long-term storage (in s3 for example).
-Compared to Prometheus is a lot more complex to set up, but it should give us a few extra "[ilities](https://en.wikipedia.org/wiki/List_of_system_quality_attributes)".
-In practice, it's easier to horizontally scale.
+Compared to Prometheus, it's a lot more complex to set up, but it should give us a few extra "[ilities](https://en.wikipedia.org/wiki/List_of_system_quality_attributes)".
+In practice, it's easier to scale horizontally.

-Again, Helm comes to our rescue.
-The [grafana/mimir-helm](https://github.com/grafana/helm-charts/tree/main/charts/mimir-distributed) Helm chart can be used.
+Again, Helm comes to our rescue, we'll use the [grafana/mimir-helm](https://github.com/grafana/helm-charts/tree/main/charts/mimir-distributed) Helm chart.

-This is the minimum size I was able to achieve.
-Not great for a small development environment, it's still an overkill, but there is no 'non-distributed' Mimir setup.
+This is the minimum size deployment I was able to achieve.
+It's not great for a small development environment, it's still overkill, but there is no 'non-distributed' Mimir setup.

 ```yaml
 mimir: